Work with layers in draw.io

 To understand complex diagrams that use layers, you can display and hide layers.

-Click on the checkboxes next to layer names in the Layers dialog to hide or display them
+Click on the layer tool then on the eyes next to layer names to hide or display them in the diagram viewer

 Tip: Use custom links to make your diagram interactive and toggle layers on and off when you click on a shape within the diagram.